An implicit large-eddy simulation perspective on the flow over periodic hills: Simulation setup

 The quality of the grid is as important as the number of grid points in order to accurately locate features of interest and reduce numerical errors.
-The resolution of the mesh in the near wall region is evaluated using the dimensionless distance from the wall $y^+$, and the global refinement of the mesh is evaluated using the Kolmogorov length scale $\eta$.
+The resolution of the mesh in the near-wall region is evaluated using the dimensionless distance from the wall $y^+$ which gives an indication of how fine the mesh is in the near-wall region:

-The dimensionless distance from the wall $y^+$ indicates if a mesh is sufficiently fine in the near-wall region:

-where $y_{cc}$ is the half of distance from the wall to the wall-nearest grid point and the friction velocity $u_\tau$ is given by:
+where $y_{cc}$ is the half of distance from the wall to the wall-nearest grid point, $\nu$ is the kinematic viscosity and $u_\tau$ is the friction velocity given by:

-Simulations of attached boundary layers are not precise if the nearest computed values are not located within the viscous sub-layer ($y^+<5$).
-This sets a requirement for the refinement of the grid near the wall.
+where $\tau_w$ corresponds to the wall-shear stress and $\rho$ to the density.
 The spanwise and lengthwise cell lengths $\Delta x^+$ and $\Delta z^+$ are also important for resolving near the wall.
-However, if $\Delta y^+$ is satisfied for the simulation in question, the cell shape means requirements for $\Delta x^+$ and $\Delta z^+$ are almost always satisfied too \cite{Frohlich2005, Gloerfelt2019}.
+However, if $\Delta y^+$ is satisfied for the simulation in question, the cell shape implies that the requirements for $\Delta x^+$ and $\Delta z^+$ are almost always satisfied too \citep{Frohlich2005, Gloerfelt2019}.
+Apart from the $y^{+}$ criteria, that is in fact commonly used in the LES and RANS domains, no other criteria in the literature of stabilised methods were found to assess the quality of the mesh a priori.

-In order to successfully dissipate the kinetic energy of the eddies, the resolution of the mesh must be sufficiently fine at all points across the domain.
-Therefore, the required energy can be dissipated regardless of the eddy location in the mesh.
-To evaluate the resolution of the mesh, the Kolmogorov length is used:

-An estimate of the dissipation tensor $\epsilon$ is predicted and averaged in time and in the spanwise direction by using $\epsilon \approx \frac{u_B^3}{L}$ \cite{Breuer2009}. $L$ is the length-scale of the largest eddy present in the flow, and can be approximated by $\frac{\eta}{L} \approx Re^{-3/4}$.
-This can be rearranged to give a conservative estimate of $\eta$, as there are several assumptions involved in the estimation of $\epsilon$.

-The resolution of the cell size in the mesh is assessed using the quantity $\frac{\Delta}{\eta}$, where the cell size $\Delta = (\Delta x \ \Delta y \ \Delta z)^\frac{1}{3}$.
-Maximum dissipation occurs at $24\eta$, and since each eddy must be resolved using at least 2 cells in each direction, the maximum cell size should be $12\eta$ across the entirety of the mesh (since turbulence must be sufficiently resolved across the entire mesh) \cite{Pope2000, Frohlich2005}.
-Hence, for maximum dissipation and hence sufficient resolution of the turbulence:

-Since the mesh spacing for the static, uniform mesh is determined within the parameters file, this measure of mesh quality can be evaluated a priori.
+The $y^+$ distribution for all the meshes used in this study are reported in Appendix~\ref{app:y_plus}.
+According to the literature, simulations of attached boundary layers are not precise for traditional LES approaches if the nearest computed values are not located within the viscous sub-layer ($y^+<5$) \citep{John2016}.
+However, no value is to be found for ILES approaches.
+Despite this, all the meshes for the simulations at $\mathrm{Re} = 5600$ and $\mathrm{Re} = 10600$ have an average value lower than $y^+=3.4$.
+In the case of the meshes used for $ \mathrm{Re} = 37000$, the coarsest mesh has the highest average value equal to $7.06$.